 C-TPAT – Customs-Trade Partnership Against Terrorism.
 A government-business partnership established in 2001 to combat the threat of terrorist attacks and protect international supply chains from threats involving the global trade community.

-Customer – The recipient of a good, service, product, or idea, obtained from a seller, vendor, or supplier for a monetary of other valuable consideration.
+Customer – The recipient of a good, service, product, or idea, obtained from a seller, vendor, or supplier for monetary or other valuable consideration.